iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 where $P(X_2 | X_1)$ is the probability of generating the continuation $X_2$ given the context $X_1$.

 Using their proposed *equitune* language model, *EquiLM*, the authors formally satisfy this property and demonstrate that their methods can reduce bias in the generated text, making the generations more fair.
+(In their work, Basu et al. (2023) also proposed *EquizeroLM*, but provided no code for it, so we evaluated their earlier method *EquiLM*.)

-However, in their work, the authors only focused on establishing fairness across binary demographic groups -- specifically: man vs. woman, Black vs. White, and straight vs. gay.
+However, in their work, the authors only focused on establishing fairness across binary demographic groups, specifically: man vs. woman, Black vs. White, and straight vs. gay.
 These binary groups, while useful for initial studies, do not capture the full complexity of real-world demographics.
 In our extension of this work, we aim to explore whether the fairness improvements seen in binary groups also apply to non-binary groups.
 All of the three considered demographic groups naturally extend beyond binary classifications.
 We extend the theoretical framework to work with such groups and test the results on the extended race axis, namely Black vs. White vs. Asian.
 By extending the fairness framework to non-binary groups, we can better reflect the diversity of human identities and ensure that the proposed methods can mitigate bias in real-world settings.

 The figure below illustrates the difference between each solution.